John Mills: Later career

 In 1986 he did The Petition at the National and the following year did Pygmalion on Broadway.
 He provided a voice for When the Wind Blows (1986) and supported Madonna in Who's That Girl (1987).
 His best roles were on TV in Harnessing Peacocks (1993) and Martin Chuzzlewit (1994).
 Mills also starred as Gus: The Theatre Cat in the filmed version of the musical Cats in 1998.

 In 2000, Mills released his extensive home cine-film footage in a documentary film entitled Sir John Mills's Moving Memories, with interviews with Mills, his children Hayley, Juliet and Jonathan and Richard Attenborough.
 The film was produced and written by Jonathan Mills, directed and edited by Marcus Dillistone, and features behind the scenes footage and stories from films such as Ice Cold in Alex and Dunkirk.
 In addition the film also includes home footage of many of Mills's friends and fellow cast members including Laurence Olivier, Harry Andrews, Walt Disney, David Niven, Dirk Bogarde, Rex Harrison and Tyrone Power.
-He portrayed a charming old gent as head of an art museum in the 1997 Mr. Bean.
+He portrayed a charming old gent as head of an art museum in 1997's Bean.
 Mills's last cinema appearance was playing a tramp in Lights 2 (directed by Marcus Dillistone); the cinematographer was Jack Cardiff.
 They had last worked together on Scott of the Antarctic in 1948.